OpenNebula/hosted-cloud-ionos/README.md

 ## Infrastructure Provisioning

 A detailed guide to provision the required reference infrastructure is published in [IONOS - OpenNebula Deployment Guide](https://docs.google.com/document/d/e/2PACX-1vR7fsXGSXHoKeeFGbM92KLCNDqa0PFOQEQL1iDwYsMct6lIAbAll46kJ4V33CdBcuic80ax-84mynqC/pub).
-Follow the provisioning steps and the detailed guide on how to extract the essential parameters needed to proceed with the OpenNebula deployment.
+Follow the provisioning steps and the detailed guide on how to extract the requiremed parameters needed to proceed with the OpenNebula deployment.

-## Essential Parameters
+## Required Parameters

 Update the `inventory` values and the `_netplan` files to match the provisioned infrastructure, as described in the above referenced deployment guide.
-The table below shows the essential parameters that must be updated.
+The table below shows the required parameters that must be updated.

 | Description                                 | Variable Names                      | Files/Location                                      |
 |---------------------------------------------|-------------------------------------|-----------------------------------------------------|